Co-founder and COO

 What will this round of funding be used for?

 Nathan: It’s going to give us about 14 months of runway, during which time we will complete the engineering and product certifications we need for the market-ready product.
 The piece of hardware we’re developing is specifically designed for use in cities on curbside.
 There’s nothing in North America available to meet this use case.
 We are the first people to get here and now we just need to push it into a state of readiness that can be deployed.
-We will also build up a team of project managers and coordinators to lead pilots in different municipalities—people who understand the challenge of climate and who are interested in working with city dwellers.
-We’ll also begin to develop a roadmap for some of our technological development that goes beyond our early prototype.
+We will also build up a team of coordinators to lead pilots in different municipalities across the country—people who understand the challenge of climate and who are interested in working with city dwellers.
+We’ll also begin to develop a roadmap for some of our technological development that goes beyond our first prototype.

 You have an impressive list of strategic advisors, including Mia Birk, the co-founder of a variety of bike-sharing systems across North America, including Citi Bike in New York, Divvy in Chicago, and Capital Bike Share in DC.
 How did you choose your advisors as you launched itselecetric?